Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Simulations

 \subsection{Logistic regression}

-Lastly, we now consider the setting of logistic regression, so $Y \mid X \sim \Bern(s(X^T \beta))$ where $s$ is the sigmoid function.
+Lastly, we now consider the setting of logistic regression, so we sample $Y \mid X \sim \Bern(s(X^{\top} \beta))$ where $s$ is the sigmoid function.
 We run the same simulation setting as Figure \ref{fig::linear_model}, except that now $Y$ is binary and we consider low-dimensional settings, since inference in logistic regression is generally more challenging than in linear regression.
-The results are shown by Figure \ref{fig::logistic}, which shows that MLR statistics generally perform better than the LCD, although there is a substantial gap between the performances of MLR statistics and the oracle MLR statistics.
-That said, it is worth noting that the MLR statistics take roughly three times longer to compute than the LCD in this setting due to the data-augmentation step in the Gibbs sampler for binary regression (see Appendix \ref{appendix::gibbs}).
-It may be possible to speed up the Gibbs sampler, but we leave this possibility to future work.
+The results are shown by Figure \ref{fig::logistic}, which shows that MLR statistics outperform the LCD, although there is a substantial gap between the performances of the MLR and oracle MLR statistics.